openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 ### proposals mapping

-The proposals are organized by dao address and then by proposal id
+The proposals are organized by DAO address and then by proposal id.

 ### shares